wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 3.&emsp;I have already said that miracles are expressions of miracle-mindedness, and miracle-mindedness means right-mindedness.
 ^2^The right-minded neither exalt nor depreciate the mind of the miracle worker or the miracle receiver.
 ^3^However, as a correction, the miracle need not await the right-mindedness of the receiver.
-^4^In fact, the miracle’s purpose is to restore the miracle receiver <em>to</em> the miracle receiver’s right mind.
+^4^In fact, the miracle’s purpose is to restore the miracle receiver *to* the miracle receiver’s right mind.
 ^5^It is essential, however, that the miracle worker be in the miracle worker’s right mind, however briefly, or the miracle worker will be unable to re-establish right-mindedness in someone else.

 #### simplified